 As a conductor Jan Schultsz worked with many European Orchestras, among them the Tonhalleorchester Zürich, the Sinfonieorchester Basel, the Mozarteum-Orchester Salzburg or the Orchestre de Chambre de Neuchâtel, of which he was musical director from 1999 until 2009, and worked with soloists such as Khatia Buniatishvili, Renaud Capuçon and Gaultier Capuçon.
 He is very enthusiastic about working with youth orchestras and conservatory orchestras.
 Jan Schultsz has acted as musical director at the Norske Opera in Oslo (Sweden) and was guest conductor at the Hungarian State Opera of Budapest and the Opéra Royal de Wallonie in Liège.
 Until 2012 he was conductor and musical director of the Opera Festival St. Moritz.
 Since 2008 he is director of the Engadin Festival, which resonates beyond Switzerland through its exciting programs.

 Jan Schultsz participated in numerous radio and TV productions and recorded several CDs.
-His recording of Franz Schubert's "Die schöne Müllerin" with Werner Güra (tenor) was honored with the "Diapasson d'or".
-This CD just as his performance of "Dichterliebe" and "Liederkreis" by Schumann was recorded on a C. Bechstein grand piano.
-From his earliest years Schultsz is closely linked with Bechstein.
+His recording of Franz Schubert's "Die schöne Müllerin" with Werner Güra (tenor) was honored with the Diapasson d'or.
+This CD as well as his performance of "Dichterliebe" and "Liederkreis" by Schumann was recorded on a C. Bechstein grand piano.
+From his earliest years Schultsz is a close friend of Bechstein.